shubhdhungana/deepersubh/README.md

-# deepersubh
+# Deepersubh
 # Deeper Level (Upto 4th Level) Subdomain Enumeration Script

-My New Deeper Level Subdomain Enumeration Automation Script Tool That Does Automated Enumeration Upto 4th Level Deep

-# Advanced Deeper Subdomain Enumeration Script
+My New Deeper Level Subdomain Enumeration Automation Script Tool That Does Automated Enumeration Upto 4th Level Deep Subdomain Enumeration Script

 This is a bash script that can be used to enumerate subdomains of a given domain name.
 The script uses three subdomain enumeration tools: Subfinder, Assetfinder, and Amass.

-#Usage
+Usage

 The script can be executed by running the following command:

-bash
+# bash

 ./subdomain_enumeration.sh example.com

 This will create a directory named example.com_Deeper_Sub and perform subdomain enumeration for the specified domain.

-# Output
+Output

 The script will output four files containing the enumerated subdomains: